ohsu-qin/qiprofile/src/subject/modeling.help.md

-This section displays the pharmokinetic (PK) modeling results.
+This section displays the pharmacokinetic (PK) modeling results.
 The <span class="fa fa-list-ul"></span> button toggles between the modeling result chart and table presentation format.
 When the tables are displayed, the <span class="fa fa-bar-chart"></span>